MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRmAutomationModule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationModule** cmdlet imports a module into azure_2 Automation.
+The **New-AzureRmAutomationModule** cmdlet imports a module into Azure Automation.
 This command accepts a compressed file that has a .zip file name extension.
 The file contains a folder that includes a file that is one of the following types: